|Number of Traditional Undergraduates||38|

 Please describe the place of Catholic theology in your institution’s undergraduate curriculum and how it is distinct from other institutions.

-The ITI offers one single degree program in Catholic theology to undergraduate students, as well as our “credit only” Studium Generale program.
-The first three years of the degree program can be roughly divided 50/50 into theology and philosophy.
+The BA program and the first three years of the STM program can be roughly divided 50/50 into theology and philosophy.
 Latin and Greek are also studied, both with a view to being able to read theological texts in their original languages.
 The final two years of the program are devoted exclusively to an integrated study of Catholic theology.

 Please identify any course that every undergraduate student must take:

-The entire curriculum in required of every student pursuing the STM degree.
+The entire curriculum in required of every student pursuing the BA or STM degree.
 For a complete listing of these courses, please see ITI’s Course Catalog and Curriculum.

 Please identity the courses that students may choose from in order to satisfy common curriculum distribution requirements: